-- Currently there is need for extension of full cemeteries, fencing, and construction of ablution facilities and to conduct Environmental Impact Assessment study. - Nkowankowa and Lenyenye cemeteries needs Environmental Impact Assessment.
-Their fencing started 2019/2020 with 250m each due to finances that were available. - Tzaneen Agatha cemetery is also running out of burial space and needs construction of cement verges.
+- Currently there is need for extension of full cemeteries, fencing, and construction of ablution facilities and to conduct Environmental Impact Assessment study. - Nkowankowa and Lenyenye cemeteries needs Environmental Impact Assessment. - Tzaneen Agatha cemetery is also running out of burial space and needs construction of cement verges.
 EIA study was done and became successful.
 Low bridge to cross over the stream for further burial is done. - There are volunteers which are cleaning some of the cemeteries and are not getting any stipend.
 The plan is to have 10 volunteers in each Ward to keep CLEAN and GREEN all cemeteries in Wards.
 There is need for stipend through EPWP if the municipality can fund the 1st year of grave diggers and volunteers.